itowlson/spin/docs/content/sips/draft-000-templates.md

 * If there IS a default language set, OR the user explicitly specifies a language:
   * If there IS a template named `foo` in that language installed:
     * Run it
+  * If there are MULTIPLE templates named `foo` in that language installed:
+    * Prompt from these
   * If there are templates named `foo` installed but not in the given language:
     * Message that `foo` is not installed for your default language `Haskell`
     * Prompt with the languages for which `foo` is installed